 In the days following the Laibach “We Come in Peace” show at The Tate Modern it is Mina Špiler’s singing of “Across the Universe” that stays on permanent replay in my head.
 Such a beautiful nearly acapella lullaby she made of the ominous lyrics, both promise and threat that nothing is ever going to change in this or any universe.
 Her clear little voice a fantastic bell ringing softly in contrast to the super power sound of the rest of this gig; she so delicately poised over her little keyboard and slightly trembling.
-Not one other Laibach song of the evening impressed itself upon me so, or equalled the nervous tension, the fragility of music, life as we know it or these trying times.
+Not one other Laibach song of the evening impressed itself upon me so, or equalled the nervous tension, the fragility of music, life as we

 Continue reading Laibach (live at The Tate Modern) […]

 The hardest working little man in show-business is back.
 Inventor of the Continuous Ca$h Flow System™, Anti-Christ, appliqué kitten fan, Chicago’s finest Juedo-Christian edutainer, Bobby Conn has, since his first album in 1997, taken more sobriquets for a walk than Tom Cruise has made turgid sequels to Mission Impossible.
-In a career with ludicrous highlights such as the original video for “Never Get Ahead” (eye-shadowed Bobby in preposterous crimson shell suit falling all over the floor before gawky and bemused teens on Chic-A-Go-GO) and his eye-wateringly evil cover of “Without You” (Anton LaVey plays the hits of Badfinger!), life is never dull with Bobby around.
+In a career with ludicrous highlights such as the original video for “Never Get Ahead” (eye-shadowed Bobby in preposterous crimson shell suit falling all over the floor before gawky and bemused teens on Chic-A-Go-GO) and his eye-wateringly evil cover of “[post=bobby-conn-llovessonngs-ep text=”Without You”]” (Anton LaVey plays the hits of Badfinger!), life is never dull with Bobby around.
 Oh no.

-And so, Mr Conn’s sixth album proper, Macaroni, arrives clad in a typically demented juxtaposition of imagery, a cartoon friendly piece of the aforementioned durum wheat pasta on
+And so, Mr Conn’s sixth album proper, Macaroni, arrives clad in a typically

 Continue reading Bobby Conn – Macaroni […]